-8 General Discussion
+8. General discussion

 What does it take to demonstrate that a human does not perceive a stimulus in a way that a machine does?
-Whereas previous work had identified a class of stimuli that machines comprehend but humans reportedly do not, here we showed that human subjects could display quite reliable and sophisticated understanding when tested in more sensitive ways.
-By taking adversarial speech as a case study, we showed that even when humans could not easily transcribe an adversarial speech stimulus (the previous benchmark for human understanding), they nevertheless could discriminate adversarial speech from closely matched non-speech (Experiments 1-2), finish common phrases started in adversarial speech (Experiment 3-4), and solve simple math problems posed in adversarial speech (Experiment 5) - even though such stimuli have been previously described as "unintelligible to human listeners".
+Whereas previous work had identified a class of stimuli that machines comprehend but humans reportedly do not, here we showed that human subjects could display various forms of understanding when tested in more sensitive ways.
+By taking adversarial speech as a case study, we showed that even when humans could not easily transcribe an adversarial speech stimulus (the previous benchmark for human understanding), they nevertheless could discriminate adversarial speech from closely matched nonspeech (Experiments 1 and 2), finish common phrases started in adversarial speech (Experiments 3 and 4), and solve simple math problems posed in adversarial speech (Experiment 5) - even though such stimuli have been previously described as "unintelligible to human listeners."